 The program announced by Sustainable Westchester is seeking 200 households in the Con Ed service areas to install rooftop solar panels and a battery system from the Germany-based home energy management company sonnen.
 It’s estimated that between 12 to 20 panels plus the battery can produce and store up to 50% to 70% of a home’s electricity.

 The solar panel installation and a lithium ion battery roughly the size of a refrigerator might require an estimated $4,000 to $5,000 upfront payment under a lease option.
 Homeowners are eligible for up to $5,000 in New York State tax credits when installing a solar photovoltaic system.

 Alternatively, customers can choose to purchase the solar plus battery system at their own expense and apply for tax credits.
-There are companies that use lithium metal production technology to produce batteries for residential and industrial use.
+There are companies that use lithium metal production technology to produce batteries for residential and industrial use, which are then delivered by Industrial Equipment Delivery services.

 Savings vary but a minimum of 10% is anticipated on a typical monthly energy bill.